Carrotlord/capacita-python/BUGFIX.md

 ## Pending

 - In the REPL, using ``2 = 5`` does not throw an exception.
 Moreover, the key-value pair ``{'2': '5'}`` is added to the current environment.
+- Negative numerical literals do not work. (e.g. -2)

 ## Fixed